kennethmcinturf/wright-rango-app/README.md

 ## Kenneth McInturf Coding Test

-Thanks for giving the opportunity to continue in the interview process!
-This was a really fun project, and I am excited to show y'all  my solution for challenge 4, hidden-word puzzle solver.

 ## Running the App
 - Clone the project from this repo into your machine
 - Navigate into the repo in your local machine, and run `composer install`